cu-mkp/research-teaching-companion/content/resources/student-projects/fa24_ardila-javier_final-project_intertextuality.md

 continues with another sixty titles at the back (now front) of the book.[^3]

-The list has provoked several possible interpretations, from the representation of a possible physical collection of books to an ideal list of references.
+The list has provoked several interpretations, from the representation of a possible physical collection of books to an ideal list of references.
 Still, this document section has not yet been analyzed in depth.
 Following Andrew Hui’s very provocative invitation: